jarilammi/lutheran.radio/docs/SSL_Certificate_Pinning_Challenges_iOS_AVFoundation.md

 ## Current Approach: Periodic Full Certificate Validation with Transition Period
 - **Method**: Centralized validation in `CertificateValidator` class, pinning the full certificate hash (`currentCertHash`).
 Used by `StreamingSessionDelegate` (per-request) and `DirectStreamingPlayer` (initial and periodic checks every 10 minutes).
 - **Transition Period**:
   - **Dates**: July 20, 2025, to August 20, 2025 (certificate expiry).
+Review and update post-expiry via app release.
   - **Behavior**: If `currentCertHash` validation fails during this period, log a warning but trust ATS's evaluation, allowing new certificates to be accepted.
+Transient connection issues (e.g., server reboots) should be handled as non-security errors with fallbacks to alternate servers.
   - **Outside Transition**: Strictly enforce `currentCertHash` before transition; fail after expiry if hash doesn't match.
 - **Implementation**:
   - `CertificateValidator` validates the SHA-256 hash of the certificate's DER representation, caching results for 10 minutes.